kevinvongmany/horiseon-marketing/README.md

 # Webpage Accessibility Challenge
-This repository contains refactored source code for Week 1's challenge bootcamp.
+This repository contains refactored source code for Week 1's bootcamp challenge.

 ## Deploy
 The final webpage for this can be accessed here: https://kevinvongmany.github.io/horiseon-marketing/